Categories: everyday baking

 Tips for Sifting Flour

-There is often a lot of confusion as to whether sifting should be done before or after measuring.
-The truth is, the amount of flour in a recipe can have a drastic effect on the outcome of your baked good, so we’re here to help make sure you know exactly what you’re doing the next time your recipe calls for “1 cup flour, sifted.”
+There is often a lot of confusion about whether sifting should be done before or after measuring.
+The truth is, the amount of flour in a recipe can drastically affect the outcome of your baked goods, so we’re here to help ensure you know exactly what you’re doing the next time your recipe calls for “1 cup flour, sifted.”

 STEP 1: Gather your tools and ingredients